 - ALEs with 100 or more full-time and full-time equivalent employees could take advantage of an increased number of the allocated reduction of full-time employees of 80.

-After checking the box that your organization qualified for 4980H Transition Relief, employers needed to indicate which type of transition relief for which they qualified.
-This had to be indicated in Part III, lines 23-35 of the 1094-C. Code “A” had to be entered if you qualified for 50-99 transition relief and code “B” if your organization had 100 or more full-time and full-time equivalent employees for the applicable months.
+After checking the box that your organization qualified for 4980H Transition Relief, employers need to indicate which type of transition relief for which they qualified.
+This needs to be indicated in Part III, lines 23-35 of the 1094-C. Code “A” had to be entered if you qualified for 50-99 transition relief and code “B” if your organization had 100 or more full-time and full-time equivalent employees for the applicable months.
 If employers did not do this correctly, they received a penalty assessment for 2015.

 Full-Time Status Overstated

 This error is probably the most significant because it directly relates to the ACA penalty amount proposed in IRS Letter 226J.
 Understanding the ACA is no easy undertaking.
 The most critical component of doing so is being able to correctly identify your full-time workforce.
 Any “A” penalties assessed are based on the stated full-time counts for each month of the reporting year provided on Form 1094-C. If these numbers were stated incorrectly, the proposed penalty amount could be significant.

 In determining the full-time employee count, an organization may use one of the two IRS approved measurement methods to prove employment status for recipients of PTCs.
 The IRS may also require additional information from employers, which may include the following:

 If the Look-Back Measurement Method was used, a statement explaining how that method was applied to assess the employee in question, whether the employee was full-time or not, whether the employee was in a limited non-assessment period, whether the employee was offered coverage that met Minimum Value and whether the amount of the self-only monthly contribution rate satisfied affordability.